jrecchia1029/CVP-Consolidate-Configlets/README.md

                         will determine whether to fetch the devices whose parent container is the target or all devices under the target
+  -c CANCEL, --cancel CANCEL
+                        True/False.
+If set to true, will cancel any tasks created by applying new configlet
 ```

 - Note that if you do not wish to enter a password value in plain text, you may leave the password field out of the initial execution command and will be prompted for it when the script is executing.